 It is possible to make partner just by your own merits.
 However, if you want to successfully take the step up to a full equity partner, then you will need to have built a team behind you.
 Even if you are in a law firm!
 With this team, there is one thing, above all, that you must do with them.
-You work to help your team get the most done when you have a team working for you.
+You must work to help your team get the work done.

 What are the important things a team leader needs to do?